Infineon/mtb-example-btsdk-ble-find-me/README.md

     mesh networks.
 The application is located in the folder below.
 For more information, see readme.txt in the same folder.<br>
-    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox IDE QuickPanel (if a mesh-capable project is selected in the IDE Project Explorer pane), or by right-clicking a mesh-capable project in the IDE Project Explorer pane and selecting the ModusToolbox context menu.<br>
+    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox&#8482; QuickPanel (if a mesh-capable project is selected in the Project Explorer pane), or by right-clicking a mesh-capable project in the Project Explorer pane and selecting the ModusToolbox&#8482; context menu.<br>
     The full version is provided for Windows (VS\_ClientControl) supporting all Mesh models.<br>
     A limited version supporting only the Lighting model (QT\_ClientControl) is